 Dr Stroud says last summer’s drought could have hit worm numbers – which may take two to three years to recover – but cocoons survive dry weather and will hatch in the right wet conditions.

 Mr Eddell says the seven-year rotation of rye, rye (cover crop), sugar beet, spring barley, rye, rye and oilseed rape – with muck applied in six of the seven years – was designed to improve the estate’s lightest soils.

 “Long term, we are looking to build up resilience with organic matter, and cultivations have certainly been easier, as soils are not capping and blowing,” he says.

 Straw was baled after the rye harvest, but it was returned in terms of manure later, and the better soil structure now meant the ground just needed one pass of the cultivator rather than two before drilling.

 Mr Eddell is wary of no-tillage, as his land can slump and it generally needs some aeration before drilling.
 Dr Stroud says these limited cultivations and the use of cover crops would help worm numbers.

-Jackie Stroud conducted the #60minworm project, which was the first worm survey conducted on farmland and carried out by farmers themselves.
+Jackie Stroud is conducting a new worm survey for 2021.
+In 2019, #60minworm project, was the first worm survey conducted on farmland and carried out by farmers themselves.
 In spring 2018, the average field had nine earthworms in every spadeful of soil, with top fields having three times that number.